grafana/beyla/docs/sources/configure/options.md

 - `kafka` enables the collection of Kafka client/server message queue traces.

-For example, setting the `instrumentations` option to: `http,grpc` enables the collection of HTTP/HTTPS/HTTP2 and gRPC application traces.
-The rest of the **instrumentations** will be disabled.
+For example, setting the `instrumentations` option to: `http,grpc` enables the collection of HTTP/HTTPS/HTTP2 and gRPC application traces, while the rest of the **instrumentations** are be disabled.

 | YAML       | Environment variable                                                                   | Type   | Default   |
 | ---------- | ------------------------------------------------------------------------- | ------ | --------- |